 1. Buy local online

 Support local businesses out of the comfort of your home

+Canadians spend $4B/month online.
 2 out of every 3 dollars spent online in Canada goes to a U.S. multinational.
-You can buy B.C. when you buy online.
+Support local businesses when you buy online.

 2. Shop in store